-Irish Coffee may not be the first coffee drink with alcohol, but it has become one of the most famous.
+Irish Coffee may not be the first coffee drink with alcohol, but this cocktail has become one of the most famous.
 Combining coffee with Irish whiskey, brown sugar and lightly whipped cream, Irish Coffee is a hot, creamy classic that can wake you up on cold mornings or keep you going after a long night.

 There are many tall tales about the Irish Coffee’s origins.
 The most credible version attributes the cocktail to Joe Sheridan, the head chef of the restaurant at the Foynes Flying Boat terminal in County Limerick in the early 1940s, who wanted to add a little local hospitality to the establishment’s coffee.
 Legend has it that when he first served it and was asked if it was Brazilian coffee, Sheridan cheekily replied that it was “Irish coffee.”